Testing#

 file has been constructed by the core

-development team by merging information from the most recent publicly
+development team by merging information from a publicly available

-available IRS-SOI PUF file and from the Census CPS file for the
+IRS-SOI PUF file for 2011 and from the Census CPS file for the

 corresponding year.
-If you have acquired from IRS the most recent SOI
+If you have acquired from IRS the 2011 SOI PUF

 NO PUF.CSV: If you do not have access to the puf.csv